plebbit/plebbit-js/README.md

 ### `comment.update()`

 > Start polling the network for comment updates (replies, upvotes, edits, etc), update itself and emit the update event.
-Only usable if comment.cid or comment.ipnsName exists.
+Only usable if comment.cid or exists.

 #### Example